benorule/electron-app/README.md

 # electron-app
-Desktop application made with electron.js framework.
+Simple text editor made with electron.js as a desktop application.